 What's your favorite cookie?
 When you register, please fill in the name of the cookie and if you want your name next to it.
 We'll add it to the list here.

 Chocolate chip cookies got five votes, including Roseann and Paul.
 Ginger snaps, Piroettes, Coconut stripe, and Russian Tea Cakes (also called Mexican Wedding Cakes) also got a mention.
 Chocolate Chip, Coffee Chocolate Chip, Peanut Butter Chocolate Chip, Oreo, Animal Cookies, Shortbread, Macadamias, and one more vote for Russian Tea Cakes!

 Dr. Karen Weekes is an Associate Professor of English at Penn State University, Abington College.
 Her teaching and research interests include contemporary American and world literature, women’s writing, and graphic memoir and other non-traditional modes of autobiography.
-Winner of many awards, her most recent is Outstanding Advising/Mentoring Award for Penn State Abington.
-She is the founder of the Society for Contemporary Literature and has enjoyed leading or participating in book groups for many years.
+Her many awards include Distinguished Faculty Service (2018), Outstanding Teacher (2016, 2005), and Outstanding Advising/Mentoring (2013).
+She has enjoyed leading or participating in book groups for many years.